MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-get-started.md

 ms.author: davidi
 ms.topic: concept
 ms.custom:
-ms.date: 10/03/2023
+ms.date: 09/15/2023
 ---

 # Get started with Data Activator

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-To get started with Data Activator, select the Data Activator experience in Microsoft Fabric, select it from the menu at the bottom of the screen.
-This will tailor your Fabric experience to Data Activator.
+To get started with Data Activator, select the Data Activator experience in Microsoft Fabric, select it from the menu at the bottom of the screen to tailor your Fabric experience to Data Activator.

 :::image type="content" source="media/data-activator-get-started/data-activator-get-started-01.png" alt-text="Screenshot of data activator fabric experience.":::